Maximizing Conversion Rates with Effective Customer Review Strategies

 This makes sense, as people generally trust photos uploaded by other people more compared to shots of models who are specifically there to make the product look good.

-What this means for you is that features related to image submissions for reviews are some of the most important things to think of.
+This means that features related to image submissions for reviews are some of the most important things to consider.
 Getting it right can have a huge payoff:

 Make submitting visual content easy